yingweiwo

 Absorption, Distribution and Excretion

-Carboxylesterase enzymes are involved in the metabolism of filgotinib.
-The carboxylesterase 2 (CES2) isoform is chiefly responsible for metabolizing filgotinib to its major metabolite, GS-829845.
-Although carboxylesterase 1 (CES1) plays a less prominent role in the biotransformation of filgotinib, in vitro studies have demonstrated that CES1 will partially compensate in the event of CES2 saturation.
-GS-829845 is thus far the only major circulating metabolite to have been identified.
+Carboxylesterases are involved in the metabolism of filgotinib.
+The carboxylesterase 2 (CES2) isoenzyme is primarily responsible for metabolizing filgotinib to its major metabolite GS-829845.
+Although carboxylesterase 1 (CES1) plays a minor role in the biotransformation of filgotinib, in vitro studies have shown that CES1 can partially compensate when CES2 is saturated.
+GS-829845 is currently the only major circulating metabolite identified.

 Biological Half-Life